-How to Serve Eviction & Lease Termination Notices in Connecticut
+How To Serve an Eviction Notice in Connecticut

-How to Serve Eviction & Lease Termination Notices in Connecticut
+How To Serve an Eviction Notice in Connecticut

 In Connecticut, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.

-In Connecticut, landlords cannot serve a 3 day notice to quit (for nonpayment of rent) or a 3 day notice to vacate (for an incurable breach of the lease), but a landlord can deliver a lease violation notice or lease termination letter themselves.
+In Connecticut, landlords cannot serve a 3 day notice to quit (for nonpayment of rent) or a 3 day notice to vacate (for an incurable breach of the lease), but can deliver notice of an expiring lease, or a Notice To Comply or Vacate.

 In Connecticut, an eviction or lease termination notice may be served any day of the week.
 For notices to be served by the state marshal, proper officer or specially appointed person by the court, they will inform the landlord when the notice is scheduled to be delivered.